gadget-framework/gadget-course/Gadget_installation.md

 devtools::install_github('hafro/gadget2')
 ```

-Windows users note that you may want to install the `icesTAF` R package to be able to convert Windows line-endings to unix line-endings with the `dos2unix` function, which when not corrected could cause all kinds of grieve.
+Windows users note that you may want to install the `icesTAF` R package to be able to convert Windows line-endings to unix line-endings with the `dos2unix` function, which when not corrected could cause all kinds of grief.

 ## Command line version